XinyiWang-Jessica/TNC-BirdSense-Workflows/README.md

   2. Enable Google Drive API for the Google Cloud Project set up from the previous step.
   3. Grant the Google Drive folder/file access to the Service Account just setup using the Service Account email.
   4. Copy the Google Drive folder/file id from the url.
-  5. Save the JSON key content as a repo secrete with the Name of GDRIVE_AUTH under the repo Settings.
+  5. Save the JSON key content as a repo secret with the Name of GDRIVE_AUTH under the repo Settings.
   6. Configure authorizing credentials in main.py.
-Instead of the Google Python Quick start, the [Ben James blog](https://blog.benjames.io/2020/09/13/authorise-your-python-google-drive-api-the-easy-way/) provides an instruction to set up JSON token as an environment variable(repo secrete).
+Instead of the Google Python Quick start, [Ben James' blog](https://blog.benjames.io/2020/09/13/authorise-your-python-google-drive-api-the-easy-way/) provides an instruction to set up JSON token as an environment variable (repo secret).

 ### DataPane Authentication
 To generate a dashboard report on [DataPane](https://datapane.com/), an API token is required for access.
-Follow the [instrution](https://docs.datapane.com/tutorials/automation/#introduction) and complete the following steps:
+Follow the [instructions](https://docs.datapane.com/tutorials/automation/#introduction) and complete the following steps:
   1. Create a DataPane account and login
   2. Go to the setting page and copy the API Token
-  3. Add the API token as a repo secrete with the Name of DATAPANE_TOKEN
+  3. Add the API token as a repo secret with the Name of DATAPANE_TOKEN

 ### Gmail Authentication
 Yet Another Gmail [yagmail](https://yagmail.readthedocs.io/en/latest/) is applied to send emails automatically.
 It requires sign-in process to authorize.
 Follow the instruction to obtain the [Gmail App password](https://support.google.com/mail/answer/185833?hl=en).
-Then, add the password to the repo secrete with the name of GMAIL_PWD.
+Then, add the password to the repo secret with the name of GMAIL_PWD.

 ### GitHub Repository Secret Set Up
 GitHub Repository secrets allow saving passwords, API tokens, and other sensitive information.
 The secrets created are available for GitHub Actions workflows.
 Follow the [instrution to create and use prepository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and complete the steps below: